moacirsouza/hello-world/README.md

 Just an old school programmer and sysadmin trying to catch up with the new techologies.

 I wonder if someone will EVER read this :).
+But if no one does, it doesn't matter ;)

 Cheers,

 Moka